winstonjs/winston/UPGRADE-3.0.md

 logger.info('transaction ok', { creditCard: 123456789012345 });
 ```

-See [examples/format-mutate.js](/examples/format-mutate.js) for a complete end-to-end example.
+See [examples/format-mutate.js](/examples/format-mutate.js) for a complete end-to-end example that covers both filtering and rewriting behavior in `winston@2.x`.

 ## Exceptions & exception handling
 - `winston.exception` has been removed.
 Use: